Three Avocados Review

 So, Three Avocados was born.
 The company sells coffee, but they also sell T-shirts, mugs, stickers, and phone cases.

-The primary product sold at the Three Avocados online store is coffee.
+The primary product sold at the online store is coffee.

 The Three Avocados coffee is grown in both Uganda and in Nicaragua.
 All of it is sourced from small farmers, and they’re paid a fair price for their beans, which are 100% Arabica.

-In the Three Avocados store, you can choose from Nicaragua Coffee, or Uganda Bugisu Coffee:
+In the online store, you can choose from Nicaragua Coffee, or Uganda Bugisu Coffee:

 The Nicaragua coffee is a medium roast coffee that the site describes as “…100% Arabica, single origin Nicaraguan coffee, is grown high in the mountains above Matagalpa.
 This coffee is sweet, with low acidity and fruity tones.
 It’s very pleasant and easy to drink, milder than our Uganda Bugisu.”